 To modify a user account, select it from the main screen and make any modifications to the account details:

-If the user will be accessing the system remotely using an SSH connection with key encryption, the user’s public key may be added within this screen.
-SSH access and authentication will be covered later in “Configuring SSH Key-based Authentication on Ubuntu”.
+If the user is accessing the system remotely using an SSH connection with key encryption, the user’s public key may be added within this screen.
+SSH access and authentication will be covered later in Configuring SSH Key-based Authentication on Ubuntu 22.04.

 User Management using the Settings App

 When the main settings screen appears, click the Users option in the left-hand navigation panel.
-By default, the settings will be locked and it will not be possible to make any changes to the user accounts on the system.
-To unlock the settings app, click on the Unlock button shown in Figure 10-5 below and enter your password.
+By default, the settings will be locked, and making any changes to the user accounts on the system will not be possible.
+To unlock the Settings app, click the Unlock button in Figure 9-5 below and enter your password.
 Note that it will only be possible to unlock the settings if you are logged in as a user with sudo privileges:

-Once the app has been unlocked, a green button labeled Add User… will appear in the title bar.
+Once the app has been unlocked, a button labeled Add User… will appear in the title bar.
 Click this button to display the dialog shown in Figure 9-6 below: